-Injury to the trapezoid is generally occurs when force is applied through the second metacarpal.
+Injury to the trapezoid generally occurs when force is applied through the second metacarpal.

-The patient usually presents after injury with pain and swelling in the wrist in second metacarpal area.
-There would also be a loss in range of motion of wrist
+The patient usually presents after injury with pain and swelling in the wrist in the second metacarpal area.
+There would also be a loss in the range of motion of the wrist

 Routine wrist views including oblique views are done.
 Loss of the normal relationship between the second metacarpal base and the trapezoid may indicate injury to the trapezoid.